ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 You can start a node REPL session by typing `node` into your terminal and hitting enter.

 Remember the [nodemon](https://www.npmjs.com/package/nodemon) and [foreman](https://www.npmjs.com/package/foreman) aliases we touched on earlier?
 Now we can install those with NPM.
 The `-g` option in the following commands means that we are installing these tools globally.
-When you are installing npm modules for a specific project, you would skip out on the `-g` option and instead use `--save` which will add a reference to that module to your projects `package.json` file.
+When you are installing npm modules for a specific project, you would skip the `-g` option and instead use `--save` which will add a reference to that module to your projects `package.json` file.

 ``` bash
 sudo npm install -g nodemon